 Who Is At Fault for a Crosswalk Accident?

 Though there is the common saying “pedestrians always have the right of way,” they still hold some responsibility in ensuring that a crosswalk is safe to proceed through.
 So in the case that you are involved in a crosswalk accident, you may be wondering who the responsible party or parties are.
-Continue reading to learn how fault is assigned in a crosswalk accident and how an experienced Landover auto accident lawyer at the Judy Law Firm can walk you through this.
+Continue reading to learn how fault is assigned in a crosswalk accident and how an experienced Landover auto accident lawyer at the The Law Office of Conrad W. Judy III, LLC can walk you through this.

 Who may be responsible for a crosswalk accident?